melparker101/OvaMap/SRA/extract_SRA_data.md

 data.table::fwrite(sra_table, paste0(prjna,"_SraRunTable.txt"), sep='\t')
 ```
 # 4. Prefetch SRA data
 Download SRA files for each project; do this in parallel (split into 15 parallel jobs).
+Use the Rscript format_sra_tables.R to make sure all SRA metadata tables are in the correct format.
 ```bash
 # pwd = fastq